SoundSliced/bubble_label/README.md

 `BubbleLabelContent` fields include (defaults shown where applicable):
 - `child` — the content widget of the bubble.
 - `bubbleColor` — bubble background color.
+- The bubble now adapts to the `child` size; explicit `labelWidth`/`labelHeight` are removed.
-- `labelWidth`, `labelHeight` — size of the bubble.
+- `childWidgetRenderBox` — optional `RenderBox` of the anchor widget; when provided the position/size will be derived from it.
-- `childWidgetPosition`, `childWidgetSize` — required to anchor the bubble to the child widget.
+- `positionOverride` — optional explicit `Offset` to anchor the bubble directly.
 - `backgroundOverlayLayerOpacity` — opacity for the background overlay.

 Optional parameters you might find handy: